JoakimEskils/rock-paper-scissor/README.md

 # Make a move

-Create another post request in Postman, target adress:  localhost:8080/api/games/{id}/move\
+Create another POST request in Postman, target adress:  localhost:8080/api/games/{id}/move\
 In this example, it would map to localhost:8080/api/games/4525303663931966310/move

 Include name and a move with either Rock, Paper och Scissors in your post request.